bighuang624/Time-Series-Papers/README.md

 ## Others (其他)

-This section contains papers dealing with time series data or applying them to time series tasks, but not appropriate for previous sections.
+This section contains papers dealing with time series data or applying them to time series tasks, but not appropriate for previous topics.

 #### 2019